jvsena42/jvsena42/README.md

 ## About me
 👩‍💻 I'm currently working on Android development with Kotlin

-🧠 I'm currently learning Jetpack compose and Flutter
+🧠 I'm currently learning Wear OS development with Jetpack compose

-👯‍♀️ I'm looking to collaborate with Kotlin apps
+👯‍♀️ I'm looking to collaborate with open source Android libraries

 🤔 I'm looking for help Flutter best practices